ReInHerit/digital-hub/content/bestpractices/2024-02-05-reiherit-a-museum-immersive-performance-at-the-bank-of-cyprus-cultural-foundation.md

 pageId: bbddc20b-2c0d-4737-86fa-471417445bf8
 layout: blog
 type: bestpractice
-title: "Reiherit a Museum: Immersive Performance at the Bank of Cyprus Cultural Foundation"
+title: "ReInHerit a Museum: Immersive Performance at the Bank of Cyprus Cultural Foundation"
 desc: This practice explores how an immersive performance enhances museum experiences and broadens audience participation.
 It integrates interactive